turingschool/curriculum/tutorials/capybara/capybara_with_selenium_and_webkit.markdown

 The WebKit framework powers Chrome, Safari, and most mobile phone browsers.
 It's a popular open source project and is really at the vanguard of web browsers.

-The team at ThoughtBot, a Rails consultancy in Boston, put together the capybara-webkit gem: https://github.com/thoughtbot/capybara-webkit
+The team at ThoughtBot, a Rails consultancy in Boston, put together the `capybara-webkit` gem: https://github.com/thoughtbot/capybara-webkit

 It uses the WebKit framework as a headless browser.
-We get almost all the speed of being headless with Rack::Test, but the power of a full, real-world JavaScript interpreter.
+We get almost all the speed of being headless with `Rack::Test`, but the power of a full, real-world JavaScript interpreter.

 ### Setup Qt